PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-#Requires-Additions.md

 > cannot use them in functions, cmdlets, or snap-ins.

-Currently however, this is untrue, as `#requires` statements are effectively hoisted to the top of any script, no matter where they are placed in that script.
+Currently however, this is untrue, as `#requires` statements are allowed by the parser/tokenizer anywhere in a script and then effectively hoisted to the top of that script, no matter where they are placed.

 This RFC proposes the following changes: